convexengineering/robust/docs/source/index.rst

 method that protects against uncertain parameters in well-defined sets, and optimizes for the worst case objective.

 This website is under construction.
-If you have a GP model that you would like to robustify but are not able to find answers to your questions in the documentation, please feel free to post `issues <https://github.com/convexengineering/robust/issues>`_ and suggest areas for improvement.
+If you are not able to find answers to your questions in the documentation. please feel free to post `issues <https://github.com/convexengineering/robust/issues>`_ and suggest areas for improvement.